jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-togglemassquest-description"></a>

 ### ✏ Description:
-Toggle mass quest completion mode to give stack every game tick (0.0625s) for whoever uses this command.
+Toggle mass quest completion mode, granting stacks every game tick (0.0625s) for whoever uses this command.
->Note: This is useful on heroes with actual infinite stacking such as Zuljin or Nazeebo.
-However due to Integer / Floating Point overflow, after reached certain amount for the quest, the actual functionality will be overflowed, such as Nazeebo HP reduced to 1 if having max stacks with lv4 extra HP per stack
+>Note: Useful for heroes with truly infinite stacking such as Zul'jin or Nazeebo.
+However, due to integer/floating-point overflow, after reaching a certain stack count the functionality may overflow — for example, Nazeebo's HP may reduce to 1 when at maximum stacks with the level 4 bonus HP-per-stack talent.

 <a name="cmd-togglemassquest-parameters"></a>